viamrobotics/docs/docs/program/apis/cloud.md

 ---
-title: "Managing Your Fleet with Viam's Cloud API"
+title: "Manage Your Fleet with Viam's Cloud API"
 linkTitle: "Cloud Management"
 weight: 20
 type: "docs"
-description: "How to use the cloud API with Viam's client SDKs."
+description: "Use the cloud app API with Viam's client SDKs to manage your robot fleet with code."
 tags: ["cloud", "sdk", "viam-server", "networking", "apis", "robot api", "cloud management"]
 ---

 The cloud app API allows you to [manage your robot fleet](/manage/fleet/) with code instead of with the graphical interface of the [Viam app](https://app.viam.com/).
-Functionality includes:
+With it you can

 - create and manage organizations, locations, and individual robots
 - manage permissions and authorization